keyvisions/racingcondition/README.md

 What about *U* = {a,b,c,d}?
 How about assigning the pure imaginary *i* to the racing interaction in the behavior matrix?
 This would allow for coefficents in the behavior matrix, i.e., coalesce the strength matrix in the behavior matrix.
 What about *-i*?
 Racing could be modelled in one of two ways: given entities a and b, a will always be chased by b (or viceversa), or a and b flip flop chase giving rise to jitter.
 Vibration?
 Uncertainty?
 Frequency of vibration?
+Spin?

 ## Implications